mansinakrani/next-course-demo/README.md

 4. Verify that navigating to different post ids in the "post/[id]" route displays the corresponding post content.

 5. Bonus: Implement a navigation menu that includes links to different post ids.
 Ensure that clicking on these links navigates the user to the corresponding post content without a full page refresh.

+### Exercise: Handling URL Segments in Next.js

+#### Goal:

+Working with URL segments to create dynamic routes and access data from the URL in a Next.js application.

+#### Instructions:

+1. Create a route named "products."

+2. Inside the "products" folder, create a folder named "[id]" This square bracket notation "[id]" indicates that this route will handle dynamic URL segments.

+3. In the "[id]" file, create a page that displays information about a product based on the value of the "id" segment in the URL.

+4. Use the Next.js `useRouter` hook to access the "id" segment from the URL.

+5. When a user accesses a URL like "/products/123" (where "123" is a dynamic product ID), the page should display information about the product with the corresponding ID.

+6. Verify that you can access dynamic product pages with different IDs in the URL, and the page displays information based on the ID from the URL segment.